 ABSTRACT

 The present experiment entitled “Performance of fodder oat varieties at different sowing windows” was carried out at dryland farm of S.V.
-Agricultural College, Tirupati, ANGRAU during rabi, 2024-25 on sandy loam soils.
+Agricultural College, Tirupati, ANGRAU-India during rabi, 2024-25 on sandy loam soils.
 The experiment laid out in the randomized block design with factorial concept and replicated thrice.
 The results of the experiment showed that the variety RO-11-1 sown during November II FN exhibited superior performance in terms of all growth parameters such as plant height, leaf to stem ratio, leaf area index and dry matter production.
 Furthermore, this treatment produced significantly higher green and dry fodder yields compared to all other treatments.

 Keywords: Fodder oat, green fodder yield, growth parameters, sowing windows